Amitabh Singh

 Amitabh Singh is an Indian Space Scientist.
 He was project manager for Chandrayaan-1 Mission and deputy project director and operations director for Chandrayaan-2 and Chandrayaan-3 mission of ISRO.
 He handled the optical payload data processing and on-board algorithm related to Chandrayaan-2 and Chandrayaan-3 Lander and Rover.
 He is also a guest faculty at Department of Physics, Electronics & Space Science of the Gujarat University.
 He is working for upcoming Chandrayaan missions.

+He is presently the chairman of the Planetary and Space Science Data Processing Division.
+He is also associated with the Venus Orbiter Mission at the Space Applications Centre (ISRO) in Ahmedabad.

 He has authored some books on Chandrayaan 1 and articles on Planetary Geomatics and Exploring the Moon in three dimension.